MostAwesomeDude/construct/docs/basics.rst

 Sequences are very similar to Structs, but operate with lists rather than containers.
 Sequences are less commonly used than Structs, but are very handy in certain situations.
-Since a list is returned, in place of an attribute container, the names of the sub-constructs are not important; two constructs with the same name will not override or replace each other.
+Since a list is returned in place of an attribute container, the names of the sub-constructs are not important; two constructs with the same name will not override or replace each other.